 An internal HR department can also nurture company culture by hosting effective team discussions and engaging events based on team members’ personal needs and interests.

 2. You gain insight and maintain control over internal practices.

 When you have an internal HR department, you are keeping your intellectual property and organization practices internal as well.
-This can help you to secure confidential information, monitor your employees' productivity, control your organization and reduce unethical practices within the organization.
-Additionally, Kumari said that an internal team can help you to understand the reason behind attrition and retain your best talent.
+This can help you to secure confidential information, monitor your employees’ productivity, control your organization and reduce unethical practices within the organization.
+Additionally, Kumari said that an internal team can help you to understand the reasons behind attrition and retain your best talent.

 3. You have access to reliable, onsite assistance.